Field Guide

 Frequently Asked Questions

-How accurate does this need to be?
+How accurate does the Cost of Chaos calculation need to be?

 What if I am the only one who sees the problem?

-That is normal.
+That's normal.
 The person closest to the work sees it first.
 Your job is to make the invisible visible.
 The calculator gives you the number.
 The number changes the conversation.

 The bottom line